mut8ion/poems/unfinished.md

 but just before the fingers meet—
 the moment splits.
 The loop repeats.

-A question asked but left unsaid,
+A question asked but left to roam,
-a step toward light, a path unread,
+a road untraveled, leading home,
 a door that’s open, never closed,
 a story told but not disclosed.